bluesky-social/atproto-website/content/guides/lexicon.md

 ## RPC methods

-@ Protocol's RPC system, [XRPC](/specs/xrpc), is essentially a thin wrapper around HTTPS.
+AT Protocol's RPC system, [XRPC](/specs/xrpc), is essentially a thin wrapper around HTTPS.
 Its purpose is to apply the Lexicon to HTTPS.
 A call to:

 ```typescript
 app.bsky.getPostThread()